 Living in Vancouver, the temptation to get away for a few days of skiing and snowboarding in nearby Whistler is ever present during the winter months.
 It’s only a 90-minute drive from downtown Vancouver, and just slightly longer from Vancouver International Airport.
-Whistler Blackcomb resort is consistently rated as one of the top ski resorts in the world, and even with its après caché, Whistler ski resort remains a super choice for your family’s next winter holiday.
+The mountains of Whistler Blackcomb are consistently rated as one of the top ski resorts in the world, and even with its après caché, Whistler ski resort remains a super choice for your family’s next winter holiday.
 Here’s how to enjoy epic fun in Whistler with kids.

 Whistler Kids – You’re at a ski resort – go skiing!
 Or at least enroll the kids in a ski or snowboard lesson program with Whistler Kids.
 Offering experienced ski instructors and programs for all ages and ski abilities, you can choose one day private lessons, or a week’s worth of group Adventure Camps.
 And if you need to brush up your skiing or boarding skills, this is the place.